Portela44/movieAppBackend/README.md

-# Project's name REST API
+# MovieFetch REST API
 ## Description

-This is a the backend repository for the React application `app's name`.
+This is a the backend repository for the React application `MovieFetch`.

 ---